 Applicants are expected to prioritize the repair of ERFO projects that are in the public's best interest, based on available funds.
 Federal agencies and local government entities have the responsibility to perform emergency repairs, shift project and program priorities, give emergency relief work prompt attention and priority over non-emergency work, and assist the Office of Federal Lands Highway in its stewardship and oversight responsibilities.

-The Mobile Solution for Assessment Reporting (MSAR) application is provided by Federal Highway Administration via download for the following platforms:
+The Mobile Solution for Assessment Reporting (MSAR) application is provided by Federal Highway Administration via free download from commercial app stores for the following platforms:

 Use of this application requires authorization, please contact Sergio.Mayorga@dot.gov to request access.